tranquilit/WAPT-Documentation/source/wapt-changelog.rst

 * Fix for repo-sync

-* allow kerberos or ssl auth check in waptserver only if enabled in waptserver.ini config file.
+* waptserver : allow kerberos or ssl auth check in waptserver only if enabled in waptserver.ini config file.

 * Add two setuphelpers for linux : type_debian and type_redhat

   indent the local sync.json

 * use get_os_version and windows_version_from_registry instead of windows_version